tardisfromtornspace/Bridge-Commander/Documentation/ImaharaClassReadme.txt

 == Changelog ==
+1.0.6
+* Updated Autotargeting script to 2009 version, so no more replicated buttons issue.
 1.0.3 to 1.0.5
 * Updated some scripts, including AdvArmourTechThree to 1.7, finally fixing the tech bug that left some ships in the black.
 1.0.2